How To Make a Will in Tasmania (2025 Guide) - Will Hero Guide

 • Name Your Beneficiaries: You can choose one or multiple beneficiaries—family members, friends, or charities—to receive these assets.
 Be sure to specify each person’s full legal name and the exact share or percentage they should get.

 • List Backup Beneficiaries: If your primary choices can’t inherit for any reason, naming alternate (contingent) beneficiaries ensures your assets still go where you want them.
+Learn more about why backup beneficiaries are essential in your Will.

 Will Hero interface showing residual estate distribution to beneficiaries